Bull Session with the "Big Daddy"

-"Bull Session with the 'Big Daddy'" is a recording by American rock band the Beach Boys that closes their 1965 album The Beach Boys Today!.
+"Bull Session with the 'Big Daddy'" is a recording by the American rock band the Beach Boys that closes their album The Beach Boys Today!, released in 1965.
 The track is one of the few non-musical tracks released on the band's studio albums, the others being "'Cassius' Love vs. 'Sonny' Wilson" from Shut Down Volume 2 and "Our Favorite Recording Sessions" from All Summer Long.

 Background

 The track is a recording of an informal interview of the Beach Boys by Earl Leaf.
 Al Jardine is not present during the interview, although the other four members are; also present is Brian Wilson's wife, Marilyn.
 Its runtime, which is 2 minutes and 10 seconds long, is only an excerpt from the interview which lasts 20 minutes and 12 seconds.
-It is unreleased but has been made available through bootlegs.